-Estimated pollutant load reduction and other benefits anticipated from implementation of individual management actions are summarized in Table 4-5.
+Documentation of the estimated pollutant load reduction and other benefits are anticipated from implementation of individual management actions.
 Specific pollutant reductions have been documented for some of the individual management actions developed in response to water quality issues in the watershed, as well as established water resource management actions.